Breakdown Maintenance: Types, Benefits & Examples

 Disposable Pieces of Equipment

-Disposable pieces of equipment are designed for single use and have a limited lifespan, meaning there is no sense in repairing them.
+Disposable items are designed for single use and have a limited lifespan, meaning there is no sense in repairing them.
 Think of items like batteries, light bulbs and the like.
 This type of equipment is simply tossed and replaced when it breaks or ages.

 Breakdown Maintenance Pros & Cons